 Thanks to the voters of OVSD and the passage of Measure R in 2016, the plans for modernization, repairs, and upgrades to school facilities are making OVSD the premiere school district in Southern California, providing state of the art facilities along with first class learning opportunities for 21st Century learners.
 Huntington Beach schools that have been modernized are College View, Hope View, Lake View, Marine View, Oak View, and Westmont.
 Currently Vista View in Fountain Valley is under construction for 2021-2022, and Star View in Midway City will be worked on in 2022-2023.
 Mesa View in Huntington Beach will be modernized in 2023-2024.

-Since originally being elected in 2012, she has served as board president in the years 2015, 2016, 2017, 2020, and is serving as president again in 2022.
-She has served as vice-president in the year 2019, and as clerk in 2018 and 2021.
+Since originally being elected in 2012, she has served as board president in the years 2015, 2016, 2017, 2020, and 2022.
+She has served as vice-president in the years 2019 and 2023.
+She has served as clerk of the board in 2018 and 2021.
 During her time on the board of trustees, she has worked diligently to build a team that made partnerships, not politics, a priority.
 School improvement in the Ocean View School District is an ongoing process.
 Parents and teachers now have a seat at the table where quality education decisions are made.
 Measurable results include: improving student achievement, providing challenging academics, decreasing class sizes, and increasing the number of art, music, and after-school programs.
 We have improved technology and are dedicated to providing state of the art learning environments for all students.

 *This is the official campaign page of Gina Clayton-Tarvin, elected official.
 All opinions here are her own, and not those of the OVSD Board of Trustees.
 No taxpayer dollars were used in the creation of this website.